Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 These properties are important because confluence guarantees that even when diverging reductions are possible, we can always converge, and termination guarantees there are no unending paths.
-Together they guarantee that **every term has a uniqie normal form**.
+Together they guarantee that **every term has a uniqe normal form**.

 However, it is generally undecidable if a TRS is terminating and/or confluent and significant research exists to determine if term rewriting systems have these desirable properties, or under which (syntactical) restriction the properties can be proved.